 Where to rent an RV?

 Near me there are a number of small commercial RV rental companies.
 And of course there’s Cruise America, but they don’t carry vans.
-I also found a lot of nearby listings on the two largest peer-to-peer rental networks: Outdoorsy and RVShare.
+I also found a lot of nearby listings the peer-to-peer rental networks Outdoorsy, RVShare, and RVezy.
 There’s also some overlap: a few of the smaller independent companies list their vans on these networks.

 A commercial RV rental isn’t all that complicated.
 You decide what type of vehicle you want and the build outs are standard.
 There may be a few options that differ between vehicles but it’s pretty consistent.
 A peer-to-peer rental of a Sprinter van is entirely different.
 These vans don’t come with a standard RV build.
 They are passenger (or commercial) vehicles that are customized aftermarket.
 Buyers decide on the details of the conversion.
 The range of options is fun, but also a bit overwhelming.
 How do you decide which one will be best?
 After fixing on a few basic requirements, and spending a lot of time looking at the many options, we saw a super cute van with a tile backsplash, and decided that was the one.